vmware/go-vcloud-director/.changes/v2.25.0/680-bug-fixes.md

-* Patched `VdcGroup.CreateDistributedFirewallRule` method that return incorrect single rule when `optionalAboveRuleId` is specified [GH-680]
+* Patched `VdcGroup.CreateDistributedFirewallRule` method that returned incorrect single rule when `optionalAboveRuleId` is specified [GH-680]